-My recent farmers market find yielded this Sautéed Peppers, Tomatoes & Zucchini dish.
+Sautéed Peppers, Tomatoes & Zucchini was a result of my recent farmers market find!
 It’s fabulous as a simple side or as an appetizer.
-I served it with crunchy bread to help scoop up every last bit.
+I served it with Italian bread to help scoop up every last bit.

 You don’t want to miss out on this dish that includes some of the season’s fresh veggies.
 Sautéed Peppers, Tomatoes & Zucchini makes a flavorful side dish you’ll want to enjoy as much as possible while the summer is still here.